ivodeb/TicTacToe/README.md

 Tic-Tac-Toe by Ivo de Brouwer 11045841

 Extra features:
+- Lets the user play against the computer.
 - Allows the user to choose either a two-player game or play against the computer.
 - Uses nice large pictures of crosses/circle